Rivas-Jorge/Personal-library/README.md

 working on implimenting fuse.js for better search

 #
 Welcome to my book website!
-This site is dedicated to showcasing book i have learned from.
+This site is dedicated to showcasing book i have read and learned from.

 Features
 Browse through  books and read